csvw/odin-project-two/README.md

 # odin-project-two
-This project consists of two parts: recreating the Google homepage, and recreating the Google search results page.
-These are not fully functional web pages--this project is to help familiarize the learner with the essentials of HTML and CSS.
+This project is designed to help the learner become familiar with HTML5 and CSS3.

+I have recreated the homepages for Tumblr and Google.
+These are not fully functional websites.
+To learn more about the project description, you can follow this link from The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css).